d0k7/kasparro-ai-agentic-content-generation-system-dheeraj-mishra/README.md

 - **Deterministic execution**
 - **Production-grade tooling and testing**

-The goal is to model how an agentic content system would be built in a real engineering environment, not as a demo script.
+The goal is to model how an agentic content system would be built in a real engineering environment.

 ---